trevor-ofarrell/AirBnB_clone/README.md

 This is the first step towards building your first full web application: the AirBnB clone.
 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end
 Each task is linked and will help you to:

     put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of     your future instances

-    create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file create all classes used for AirBnB (User, State, City, Placeintegration
+    create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file

+    create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel

+    create the first abstracted storage engine of the project: File storage.

+    create all unittests to validate all our classes and storage engine

 ## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: